Developer Guide

 To test your scenario locally, you can run:

-ros2 run scenario_execution_ros scenario_execution <scenario-file> -t
+ros2 run scenario_execution_ros scenario_execution_ros <scenario-file> -t -d

 3. Create Initial RoboVAST Configuration